Wabbit Twouble: Reception

 Animation historian David Gerstein writes, "Wabbit Twouble represents a variant on the trickster of fable and myth who doesn't wait to pester first.
 Clampett's Bugs invades others' lives for the fun of it—especially when those others seem, like Elmer, to be easy targets...
 Bugs has immediately identified Elmer as the perfect patsy and mocks his girth and mannerisms.
 From the point of view of the classic trickster, some people simply deserve a hard time."

-"Big Chungus"
+Big Chungus meme

 The still frame from the short that has come to be known as "Big Chungus".

-In December 2018, a still from the short depicting Bugs mocking Elmer by imitating his likeness became an Internet meme.
-The meme originated from fictitious cover art for a video game titled Big Chungus (with "chungus" being a neologism coined by video game journalist James Stephanie Sterling in 2012) which featured the still and was popularized by a Facebook post by a GameStop manager in Colorado Springs, who alleged that a customer had asked about purchasing the fictional game as a gift for her son.
+In December 2018, a still frame from the short depicting Bugs mocking Elmer by imitating his likeness became an Internet meme.
+The meme originated from fictitious cover art for a video game titled Big Chungus ("chungus" is a neologism coined by video game journalist James Stephanie Sterling in 2012) which featured the still frame and was popularized by a Facebook post by a GameStop manager in Colorado Springs, who alleged that a customer had asked about purchasing the fictional game as a gift for her son.

 In April 2021, the character was added to the mobile game Looney Tunes World of Mayhem.
 Big Chungus was briefly featured in the 2021 film Space Jam: A New Legacy, and was eventually trademarked by Warner Bros. themselves.

-British politician Nigel Farage has recorded several paid videos on the platform Cameo per request that mention memes such as Big Chungus and Among Us imposters.